FatConan/sand/README.md

         }
     ]

-We can then create a new `SiteExt` class that will allow us to fetch the pages by their tag like so:
+We can then create a new `Plugin` class that will allow us to fetch the pages by their tag like so:

-    class SiteExt:
+    class Tags:
+        def __init__(self, pages):
+            self.pages = pages

          def by_tag(self, tag):
-           return [p for p in self.pages if tag in p.page_data.get("tags")]
+                   return [p for p in self.pages if tag in p.data("tags", [])]

-Our site instance would then be augmented with this at render time so that we could reference the method from within our templates or our `jinja_pass` enabled markdown:

-    {% set guides = GLOBALS["site"].by_tag("guide") %}
+    class Plugin:
+        def __init__(self):
+            self.tags = None

+        def configure(self, site_data, site):
+            self.tags = Tags(site.pages)

+        def parse(self, site_data, site):
+            pass

+        def add_render_context(self, page, environment, data):
+            data["TAGS"] = self.tags

+If we save this plugin as `tags.py` in our project's `sand` folder then we'll be able to include it by adding `"tags"` to the list of plugins in our `site.conf` file.
+The `add_render_context` call will add a variable to our jinja environment names `TAGS` that allows us to access the `by_tag` method from within our templates or our `jinja_pass` enabled markdown like:

-    {% for page in guides %}
+    {% for page in TAGS.by_tag("guide") %}
-        <li>{{ page.data("title") }}</li>
+        {{ page.data("title") }}
     {% endfor %}

+We could further augment the Tags class to provide the data for creating a tag cloud or any other function we would like.

-You may now also define a method named `_extend_environment` that will be called prior to rendering the pages with the current `jinja2` environment object passed as an argument so that you might extend the templating functionality for a project.
-For example:
+The `add_render_context` method also allows you to augment the `jinja2` environment object (as passed as an argument to it) so that you can extend the templating functionality for a project.
+The plugin in `example.py` of this documentation's project adds a filter named `nl2br` that replaces new lines with html breaks.

-    def _extend_environment(self, environment):
+    class Plugin:
+        def configure(self, site_data, site):
+            pass

+        #Called during the parsing phase of the processing
+        def parse(self, site_data, site):
+            pass

+        @staticmethod
         def nl2br(value):
             return value.replace("\n", "<br />")

+        def add_render_context(self, page, environment, data):
-        environment.filters["nl2br"] = nl2br
+            environment.filters["nl2br"] = self.nl2br

-As seen in this example's SiteExt definition adds an (unused) `jinja2` filter that replaces newlines with `<br />` tags.
-This can then accessed within a template allowing you to modify your content by piping it through the newly defined filter
+This can then be accessed within a template by piping content through the newly defined filter:

     {{ content|nl2br|safe }}